 Mycelium is the vegetative part of a fungus, consisting of a network of fine white filaments.
-Mycelium can be grown in almost any kind of agriculture waste, including sawdust and pistachio shells.
+Mycelium can grow in almost any kind of agriculture waste, including sawdust and pistachio shells.

 There are several ways to make mushroom leather and these techniques are still being enhanced today.
 The potential of this material is far reaching and could replace certain plastics and reduce the need for animal agriculture to supply leather.
-Below we look at how mushroom leather can be made for different applications.
+Below we look at how mushroom leather is made for a few different applications.

 The Jonas Edvard Myx Mushroom Lamp

 The lamps consist of plant fibre and mushroom-mycelium.
-The lamp is grown into shape over a period of 2-3 weeks.
-The mushroom mycelium grows together the plant fibres into a flexible and soft living textile.
+The lamp was grown into shape over a period of 2-3 weeks.
+The mushroom mycelium grew together with the plant fibres into a flexible and soft living textile.

 The mushroom mycelium stabilizes the construction by physically growing together the material and behaving as a glue between the fibres.
 The MYX consists of waste – the mushroom organism comes from a commercial mushroom farm and the plant fibres are a leftover material from the textile industry.
 MYX is an optimized end-waste product with a nutritious food product during the growing cycle.

 After 2 weeks you can harvest the healthy Oyster mushrooms.
-The waste product ‘shaped as a lamp’ can then be dried and used as a lightweight material, that is both organic, compostable and sustainable.
+The waste product ‘shaped as a lamp’ can then be dried and used as a lightweight material, which is organic, compostable and sustainable.
 (2)

 Mushrooms for building insulation